-if you receive any funding (including nominal travel grants) from your home government or if you are named in a U.S. government grant or fellowship specifically designed for exchange.
+- Receive Funding: You receive any funding (including nominal travel grants) from your home government or if you are named in a U.S. government grant or fellowship specifically designed for exchange.

-if trained personnel in your field are identified by your home government as being in short supply and your field has consequently been included on the U.S. government's “Exchange Visitor's Skills List.”
+- On the Skills List: Trained personnel in your field are identified by your home government as being in short supply and your field has consequently been included on the U.S. government's Exchange Visitor's Skills List.

-if your J status is sponsored by the Educational Commission for Foreign Medical Graduates.
+- Graduate Medical Training: Your J status is sponsored by the Educational Commission for Foreign Medical Graduates.

-If you do not know whether your country and/or field appear on the Exchange Visitor Skills List, check here or ask at OISS.
+If you do not know whether your country and/or field appear on the Exchange Visitor Skills List, check the list or ask at OISS.

-At the conclusion of a J-1 program, the exchange visitor who is subject to this requirement must reside for an aggregate of two years (24 months) in his or her country of nationality or last legal permanent residence or have the requirement waived before being eligible for other U.S. immigration statuses, including H, L or permanent resident status.
+At the conclusion of a J-1 program, the exchange visitor who is subject to this requirement must reside for an aggregate of two years (24 months) in their country of nationality or last legal permanent residence or have the requirement waived before being eligible for other U.S. immigration statuses, including H, L or permanent resident status.
 Persons subject to the two year home country residence requirement can return to the U.S. during this period in most other nonimmigrant statuses, including tourist status.